 For example, if you're a nonfiction author, you may want to choose a template that relates closely to the topics that you write about instead of a general template for promoting books.

 One of the main templates under the “Media & Podcast” topic is called Manual, and it features a book on the homepage.
-We'll go with this one.
+I'll go with this one.

 Luckily, the basic editing process is the same no matter what template you choose.
 And next in this article, I'll show you how to edit and customize your template by demonstrating with the Manual template I've chosen.